This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Asbestos exposure is dangerous due to the fine, tiny fibers that can lodge in the tissues of the human body.
 Once lodged in those tissues, those asbestos fibers can remain there for decades.
 Asbestos fibers can cause serious cell damage, leading to dangerous and life-threatening diseases.

-Not everyone exposed contracts these diseases; however, those who do may end up with progressive, painful, and deadly diseases like mesothelioma, asbestosis, lung cancer, or other types of cancer.
+Not everyone exposed contracts these diseases.
+Those who do may end up with progressive, painful, and deadly diseases like mesothelioma, asbestosis, lung cancer, or other types of cancer.

 Amatex factory workers were most at risk of asbestos exposure.
 These workers handled asbestos directly in the making of textiles.
 Even the workers who were in the facilities, who did not directly handle asbestos, could have been exposed.